GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 Actually, my English is not fantastic.
 But I will try my best to translate, some content from Google Translate. 需要简体中文? [点此查看](https://github.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/blob/master/README.md)。

 ## Important
 Unknowingly, this project has been updated for more than 3 years, but with the release of the Mac Pro equipped with Apple Silicon, all Mac products have stopped using the x86 platform.
-Sonoma may be the last macOS that supports the x86 platform, and I also used it at home before.
-The computer is replaced by Mac Studio, so this project will stop updating within one month after Sonoma releases the official version.
+Sonoma may be the last macOS to support the x86 platform, and OpenCore is becoming increasingly stable.
+This project should be able to support everyone using all versions of Sonoma.
+It will stop updating in the future.
 Thank you for your use.

 ## About

 <img src="Images/Readme/Image.jpg" align="right" width="360" />

 This EFI uses `iMac19,1` SMBIOS.
 Most users of MSI B360M MORTAR (includes TITANIUM version) can use it through modification.
 The integrated graphics and discrete graphics participate in hardware decoding.
 By default, all USB ports are injected.
-OpenCore version: 0.9.5.
-The highest supported system is macOS Sonoma 14 beta.
+OpenCore version: 0.9.6.
+The highest supported system is macOS Sonoma 14.

 > Please note: This EFI is only a personal build sharing, and is marked with simple tips.
 It is not a standard OpenCore Hackintosh installation guide.
 If you need a standard installation guide, please jump to [Dortania's Getting Started](https://dortania.github.io/getting-started/).
 You may encounter some problems when starting Hackintosh after installing or updating hardware for the first time.
 Although most of the problems can be solved, there are actually some problems that cannot be solved.
 It can even be said that there is a certain element of luck in it.
 If you want to Applying this EFI recommends using hardware close to mine in order to have the same experience as possible.